cksource/ckeditor-cs-on-premises-infrastructure/kubernetes/helm/ckeditor-cs-development-stack/README.md

         LICENSE_KEY: xxx
 ```

-Next steps are the same as in [quick start](#quick-start) except in `helm install` command where additional flag has to be provided `-f dev.values.yaml`
+Next steps are the same as in [quick start](#quick-start) except in `helm
+install` command where additional flag has to be provided `-f dev.values.yaml`

+FYI: First start can result in few CrashLoopBackOff error in server container,
+it's normal and the cause is in MySQL startup time.
+However it should be running
+correctly after short time.